-I moved to Mount Hope with my children, Messiah, a graduate of Classical and now an undergraduate in college, and Nyree-Simone, who attends the Hope Academy at Meeting Street School.
+I moved to Mount Hope with my children, Messiah, a graduate of Classical and now an undergraduate in college, and Nyree-Simone, who attends Vartan Gregorian Elementary School.
 I work at Brown University supporting students from historically underrepresented groups and those with financial need.
 I run marathons, and my kids take lessons at the RI Philharmonic Music School.
 We have a plot in the Mount Hope Community Garden.

 I am committed to working for public education.
 I know how important it is for our voices to be heard, and I have been active in the Nathan Bishop and Martin Luther King PTOs.
 The school superintendent knows me because I show up and I speak up.
 I served on the High School Design Team for the Providence Public Schools, and I serve on a committee advising the RI Department of Education on implementing the ESSA, the federal law that governs our nation's public school system.